Market

 20-Year Annualized Returns

-Source: Bloomberg, MSCI, National Council of Real Estate Investment Fiduciaries, S&P.
+Source: Bloomberg, MSCI, National Council of Real Estate Investment Fiduciaries, S&P. As of December 31, 2025.

 Adding private real estate to a traditional portfolio has historically increased returns and lowered risk.